Search and Hit Enter

 • I don’t recommend leaving off the pickled onion or leaving the pickled garlic out of the tzatziki.
 I think those are both integral.

 • I think you can, however, leave the optional pickled garlic out of the falafel.
 They have plenty of flavour with it, and the garlic flavour can come from the tzatziki instead.
+You can also save a little bit of fructose by leaving the spring onion out of the falafel.

 An aerial image of a low FODMAP falafel bowl on a dark steel backdrop